davesnx/dinosaur/README.md

 ### Roadmap
 > or things that you could do to learn and improve the game
-- Turn time into points
+- Refactor anything!
+- Add speed incrementation
-- Add debug toggle to display/not display the position
+- Add enemyGap decrementation
-- Add therodactiles: Google Chrome dinosaur game have therodactiles that flies against the dinosaur when you cross 500 points.
+- Add another kind of enemy: "therodactiles".
+Google Chrome dinosaur game have therodactiles that flies against the dinosaur when you cross 500 points.

 ## License